aisdigital/CppChallenge/README.md

 ## Steps

 - Fork the repository.
-- Create a branch (from master branch) with the following pattern:
+- Create a branch (from the master branch) with the following pattern:
-  Use your name as branch's name, eg:
+  Use your name as the branch's name, eg:
   Considering that my name is José da Silva the branch name should be: "feature/jose_silva"
-- Work **only** on your branch, and after you finish, create a Pull Request targeting "master" branch on this repository.
+- Work **only** on your branch, and after you finish, create a Pull Request targeting the "master" branch on this repository.
 - **DO NOT** change the reviewers of your Pull Request.

 # Requirements